Thursday, April 30, 2026

 It’s best to start in a controlled environment, one where you have some control but also the real variations that happen in a match.

-This is maybe the most obvious tip when starting to try out and develop your singles low serve.
+This is maybe the most obvious tip when starting to try out and develop your singles low serve, but it may surprise you how many players start first in competition and wonder why they are then struggling!

 In Practice – try these ideas